ostef/ostef/README.md

 - 👨‍🎓 I’m a 42 school student in Lyon
 - 😄 I’m part of the Jai closed beta
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 Reach me via email at oumansour.stefan@gmail.com
+- 📫 Reach me out via email at oumansour.stefan@gmail.com.
+- 🌐 You can also take a look at my website: https://ostef.github.io/

 <!---
 ostef/ostef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.